How we help you comply: GLBA

 The GLBA requires financial institutions to provide consumers with a privacy notice at the time the relationship is established and annually thereafter which must explain the information collected about them; how it is shared, used and protected.

-If you need to find out details about us to enable you to meet your obligations under the Financial Privacy Rule, we provide a wealth of information about us and our services here.
+If you need to find out details about us to enable you to meet your obligations under the Financial Privacy Rule, we provide a wealth of information about us and our services on our legal hub.

 The Safeguards Rule

 Under the GLBA, financial institutions need to develop a written information security plan which sets out the steps that it takes to protect and safeguard NPI.
-To help you capture how our software and services work and form part of your security measures, we provide information about how they work here, and information about the steps that we take to protect information can be found here.
+To help you capture how our software and services work and form part of your security measures, we provide information about how they work, and information about the steps that we take to protect information can be found on our legal hub.

 We are able to provide more detailed on request.
 Please note that these are subject to controls to ensure the confidentiality of any information that we provide to you, so please bear with us if we ask you to sign up to user terms or non-disclosure obligations prior to giving you access.